-"You do Torchy's eyes narrowed.
-"You do that, Ned, and I'll tell all I know about you-that your father was a about your mother a murderess.
+Torchy's eyes narrowed.
+"You do that, Ned, and I'll tell all I know about you-that your father was a thief and your mother a murderess.
 And that I picked you up out of the gutter, right here in San Francisco.
-That won't be so very nice for the famous radio star, The Spectator."
+That won't be so very nice for the that she had not had before.
+And so he left her, knowing that for the time at least she held all the winning cards When the train pulled into the station he went directly to his room in Five Points.
+He had a column and part of a broadcast to write, and he worked all afternoon, stopping only to telephone Mary and arrange to meet her in a restaurant that evening.
+They had given up meeting at the parsonage because of Dr. Ruthledge's

 Cold fear struck him.
 He could not comfort himself by thinking she was bluffing.
 She would do exactly what she said.
-Under that newly-acquired weneer of sophistication, she was as primitive as she had ever been-but with an added quality of ruthlessness that she had not had before.
+Under that newly-acquired veneer of sophistication, she was as primitive as she had ever been-but with an added quality of ruthlessness